 Marijuana is not legal here.
 There have been several bills put forward to decriminalise the drug but none have made it through parliament, in part because of pressure from the United States.
 Police will pursue and prosecute people caught in possession of the drug so don‘t expect to get away with it because you‘re on holiday.

-Canada is one of the most welcoming destinations in the world for women travellers.
+Canada is one of the most welcoming destinations in the world for women travelers.
 Liberal attitudes and safe surrounds mean you will have no problems in Canada‘s main cities or along tourist routes.

 Yet one of Canada‘s darkest issues is the high number of missing and murdered First Nation, or indigenous women.
 According to government statistics, Canada‘s young indigenous women are five times more likely than other women of the same age to die as a result of violence.